jhuapl-bio/omics_workshop/README.md

 If you need additional help, see [manual steps](manual_install.MD)

+### Updating at any point

+If you feel that any install did not complete successfully, you can rerun `install.sh` in the appropriate directory or through `wsl.bat` and type in `y` to prompt a full reinstall OR `n` (default) to just update or install if not installed yet.

+For mac or linux, just rerun your one-line command `wget --no-check-certificate https://github.com/jhuapl-bio/omics_workshop/raw/main/install.sh -O install.sh && bash install.sh`.

+**Hint** you can specify `-f` like `bash install.sh -f` to skip the prompt for y/n on a force install.
+It will set it to `y` by default.

 ## Workshop Material

 **Do not perform the below steps until requested during the specified day**